Hopson97/Pyoro/README.md

 My friend and I thought that it would take only a few hours, maybe one to three maximum.
 But no, it took so much longer.
 In fact, after 14+ hours for coding for it in my free time after two weekish, I still had no finished it.

 It was a huge eye opener for me.
 The game looked so simple, but it really wasn't.
-From here on, all my probjects I have worked on for a loong time, and have never questioned it.
+From here on, all my projects I have worked on for a long time, and have never questioned it.

 Here is what it ended up looking like:

 ![alt text](http://puu.sh/o9ldO/205a5717ad.png "Result" )

 You can walk left and right and press Z to fire out your tongue, and the seeds can be collected, and a fancy flashing text showing the score appears for a few seconds.